Saturday, December 18, 2021

 The Blue Ridge Mountains in North Carolina have an abundance of natural beauty, wine, and dining.

-When our planned trip to visit family in Ohio got COVID cancelled, we had to do some quick juggling of plans.
+When our planned trip to visit family in Ohio got COVID-canceled, we had to do some quick juggling of plans.
 We had already arranged for a dog sitter, not an easy feat, so we decided we’d travel elsewhere.
 Our first thought was a trip to Washington, DC.
 However, with the uncertainty of whether museums and when museums would be opened, we charted a course for the western part of our home state.
 Here’s what we discovered…

 High Mountain Wineries